RhiH/studio_gallery/README.md

 Most artists who are not household names do not tend to be represented by galleries or agents, although they may show their work for a short term in a gallery space.
 Consequently, many artists must supplement their income with paid work, which can have an impact on the amount of time and energy available to create new pieces and promote their work to appeal to a wider audience.

-**The Concept Solution**
+### The Concept Solution

 Create a space online for artists to showcase their work directly to the public and enable the public to purchase print versions of the artists’ work.

 Prints can be produced in different quantities, artists can choose to have them pre-printed prior to sales, as they may already have a stock of work ready to sell; or can choose to have an approach similar to print on demand with their preferred local print shop.

-Prints can appeal to a wider market, who may not wish to invest in the original piece or who cannot afford to purchase one but would like to have a copy of the artwork they admire and also support the artist, much like the just a card initiative.
-(LINK)
+Prints can appeal to a wider market, who may not wish to invest in the original piece or who cannot afford to purchase one but would like to have a copy of the artwork they admire and also support the artist, much like the [Just A Card](https://www.justacard.org/) initiative.

 A collective group of artists would appeal to a wider range of customers, rather than a single artist website, and costs of the site could be split across the group making it a cost effective way of being on a website without having to pay as much as if it was their own site, which would not receive as much traffic as a shared site.